rmsrosa/ChainPlots.jl/README.md

 There is a lot to be done:

+* Add Documentation.
 * Proper visualization for multidimensional layers.
-* Optimization of the plot recipe (large networks (with hundreds of neurons) take too long, and sometimes plotting seem to hang, but building just the graph works fine).
+* Optimization of the plot recipe (large networks - with hundreds of neurons - take too long, and sometimes plotting seem to hang, but building just the graph works fine).
-* Add other plotting options (e.g. not annotate the plot with the type of the layer; only use circles as markers since they are accepted by all the backends)
+* Add other plotting options (e.g. not annotate the plot with the type of the layer; only use circles as markers since they are accepted by all the backends).
+* Improve coverage.
+* Make it work across different backends.
+* Make sure it works with all types of layers in `Flux.jl`.

+Once it is in a more polished state, this package might be transfered to the [FluxML organization](https://github.com/FluxML).

 ## Compatibility

 All the above works fine with the `GR` backend for `Plots.jl`.
 There are many [Plots backends](https://docs.juliaplots.org/latest/backends/), however, which have some issue:

-* Get Warning: `pyplot()` backend does not have :rtriangle and seems not to scale properly.
+* Get Warning: `pyplot()` backend does not have `:rtriangle` and seems not to scale properly.

 * Get Error: `plotly()` and `plotlyjs()` do not support custom shapes.